-For a more expansive list, there’s a useful closed Facebook group, UK Brazilian Jiu Jitsu Competition Calendar.
+For an expansive list of upcoming comps, there’s a useful closed Facebook group, UK Brazilian Jiu Jitsu Competition Calendar.

 Typical Rules for BJJ Competitions